 High-impact aerobic exercise refers to activities that get both of your feet off the ground at once.
 This can put more strain on your knees, ankles, and hips, but the workout is great for muscles, bone strength, fat burning, and more.
 Treadmills are the most popular choice for high-impact home cardio.

 Keeping one foot—or both feet—on the ground is easier on joints and fragile bones, but low impact needn’t mean low intensity.
 Rowing machines and elliptical trainers are terrific for getting a low-impact, full-body workout.
-Upright and recumbent exercise bikes are also low-impact favorites.
+An upright or recumbent exercise bike is also a low-impact favorite.

 Step machines (aka steppers) or aerobic step platforms offer excellent cardio benefits at a low cost and impact.
 Aerobic equipment is a low-cost option for high-impact exercise.